daniel-molina/visualequation/HACKING.md

 > **Note**:
 >
-> The code is intended to work with operators with 0 arguments so
-> they can be used to represent symbols which have some special
-> property.
-> In the future that may be generalized, e.g. by using a list of tags.
+> In the future an operator may include a list of tags.

-Since equations must always be valid, when an operator is introduced and the user has not yet specified one or more of its arguments, undefined arguments are set to the special symbol NEWARG, which is represented by a small square when displayed.
+Since equations must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, undefined parameters are set to the symbol **VOID**, which is represented by a small square when displayed.

+## Building rules

+The following definitions specify the terminology used to prohibit certain subequations to be built.

+Building rules are defined by the **auxiliary** property.
+An element which is not a block have intrinsically this property or not.
+Blocks inherit this property from its lop.

+> **Note*:
+>
+> The auxiliary property has only the same meaning for symbols and blocks.

+Depending on its type, an elements with the auxiliary property is referred as:

+*   Auxiliary symbol
+*   Auxiliary operator (auxop)
+*   Auxiliary arguments (auxarg)
+*   Auxiliary block (auxarg)

+**Rule**: An auxiliary subequation is allowed to be the parameter of an auxiliary argument that explicitly allows it.

+**Rule**: A Non-Auxiliary subequations is allowed to be an equation or a parameters of a non-auxiliary argument.

+A **marker** is an auxiliary symbol.

+**Rule**: A marker has no representation in a displayed equation (they are only used for programming convenience).

+A **dummy argument** is an auxiliary argument which parameter is restricted to be a marker.
+Different dummy arguments will specify in its definition which specific marks can be its parameter.

+> **Remarks**:
+>
+>1.
+Markers can only be accepted in a dummy args or non-dummy auxargs.
+>1.
+Auxblocks can only be accepted in non-dummy auxargs.

-## Selecting subequations
+## Selection rules

 There are reasons to avoid the user to select some subequations: